 The patent filing also provides some details on how it works to translate web pages, and the user interface involved.

-Filtering and Reviewing User Feedback
+Filtering and Reviewing User Feedback For Machine Translation

 While user feedback could be really helpful for a service like Google Translate, there’s the possibility that people might abuse the ability to offer feedback for one reason or another.
-A combination of automated filters and manual review could be used to try to insure quality translations.
+A combination of automated filters and manual review could be used to try to ensure quality translations.

 An automated filter might look at user-provided alternate translations, and filter them if: